Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

 Money expert Clark Howard’s standard credit card recommendation is to get a rewards card that pays unlimited 2% back on all purchases without an annual fee.

-This Amazon card isn’t quite that, but could it actually be better for a segment of dedicated Amazon consumers?
+This Amazon card isn’t quite that, but could it be better for a segment of dedicated Amazon consumers?

 Let’s do some analysis.